What is LLB: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 - Prepare for the exam for Judicial Services.

-Yes, the National Law School of India University (NLSIU) in Bangalore, India, accepts CLAT (Common Law Admission Test) scores for admission to its various undergraduate and postgraduate law programs, including the BA LLB program.
-CLAT is a common entrance test used by many of the top law schools in India to determine admission to their law programs.
-NLSIU is one of the prestigious institutions that consider CLAT scores for their admissions.
+Yes, it does.
+CLAT is a common entrance test used by many of the top law schools in India to determine admission to their law programs, and NLSIU is one of the prestigious institutions that considers CLAT scores for its admissions.

 Candidates interested in applying to NLSIU's BA LLB programme and other law programs should register for the CLAT examination, take the test, and use their CLAT scores to apply to NLSIU during the admission process.
 Keep in mind that the specific admission criteria, cutoff scores, and application procedures may vary from year to year, so it's advisable to check NLSIU's official website and the CLAT website for the most up-to-date information on admission requirements and processes.